vanheeringen-lab/ANANSE/README.md

 chr12	41363656	41363856	2
 chr8	69689994	69690194	13
 ```
-The first column is chromosome name, the second and third column is the start and end point of peaks.
+The first column is chromosome name, the second and third column is the start and end point of peak.
 We recommend all peaks have 200bp.
-The fourth column is intensity of the peak.
+The fourth column is intensity of the peak, it could be RPKM or equivalent value.

 * Example:
 ```